vladmihalcea/high-performance-java-persistence/README.md

     mvn clean test-compile

+Or you can just run the `build.bat` or `build.sh` scripts which run the above Maven command.

-Then, just pick one test from the IDE and run it individually.
+Afterward, just pick one test from the IDE and run it individually.

-Don't you run all tests at once (e.g. `mvn clean test`) because the test suite will take a long time to complete, and some tests will fail because the Bitronix config is cached by Spring.
-Therefore, just run tests individually, as that's how they were designed to be run.
+> Don't you run all tests at once (e.g. `mvn clean test`) because the test suite will take a very long time to complete.
+>
+> So, run the test you are interested in individually.

+Enjoy learning more about Java Persistence, Hibernate, and database systems!